ArcovanBreda/CEConvDL2/blogpost.md

 To verify that color equivariance can share shape information across classes, we reproduced the long-tailed ColorMNIST experiment.
 In this experiment, a 30-way classification is performed on a power law distributed dataset where 10 shapes (digits 0-9) and 3 colors (Red, Green, Blue) need to be distinguished.
 During training, classes are not equally distributed.
 During testing, all classes are evaluated on 250 examples.
 Sharing shape information across colors is beneficial during this experiment as a certain digit may occur more frequently in one color than in another.

 Two models were tested.
-The Z2CNN, a vanilla CNN model, consists of 25,990 trainable parameters whereas the CECNN model consists of 25,207 trainable parameters, This is because the width of the CECNN is smaller, to ensure that the same amount of GPU memory is required to train the models, which was a priority of the original authors to have a level comparison.
+The Z2CNN, a vanilla CNN model, consisting of 25,990 trainable parameters, and the CECNN model consisting of 25,207 trainable parameters.
+Due to the width of the CECNN being smaller, to ensure that the same amount of GPU memory is required to train the models, which was a priority of the original authors to have a level comparison.
 However, the training time of the two models differed significantly with the Z2CNN model training 59% $\pm$ 4 faster than the CECNN network.
-Because of this, we did an additional experiment where we tried to have the training time the same as each other by fluctuating the parameters.
+Because of this, we did an additional experiment where we tried to have the training times the same as each other by fluctuating the number of parameters.
 This experiment is done in Appendix [Training time study](#d-training-time-study).
 The exact training method and performance can be seen in the provided notebook.

 <!-- ![Longtailed dataset results](blogpost_imgs/Longtailed.png) -->
 <div align="center">